flufy3d/UnityChan/README.md

 # Setup project in Unity
 git clone https://www.github.com/Affectiva/UnityChan.git
 Open the cloned repository in unity.
 File -> Open Scenes -> ActionCheck .
-Import the Affdex asset (to get a copy email gaminginfo@affectiva.com).
+Import the Affdex asset (download it from the getting started section of the [developer portal](http://developer.affectiva.com/unity/)).

 # Affdex Unity Asset Documentation :
 Instructions on how to emotion enable a game (with examples) is here: